 set_name.erase(begining_iterator, ending_iterator);

-Removes the elements from "beginingiterator" to "endingiterator".
+Deletes the elements between the "beginingiterator" and the "endingiterator".

 Example: